In the running world, the 10% rule is similar to the Golden Rule. It states that you should never increase your mileage by more than 10% per week.

 How should I increase mileage based on experience or injury history?

-Norris explains, if an experienced runner is rebuilding to a previous mileage after a post-race recovery, they do not need to follow the 10% rule.
-Instead, they can increase more rapidly until they are back at their baseline mileage, almost like a reverse taper.
+If an experienced runner is rebuilding to a previous mileage after a post-race recovery, they do not need to follow the 10% rule.
+Instead, they can increase more rapidly until they return to their baseline mileage, almost like a reverse taper.

 - Week 1: 30 miles